Xirt/Pic-O/README.md

 ## Why Pic-O?

-Modern gallery tools often aim to do too much — commenting, device syncing, editing, and even AI retouching.
+Modern gallery tools often aim to do too much: commenting, device syncing, editing, and even AI retouching.
 **Pic-O** focuses on doing one thing exceptionally well: *Make your photo archives effortlessly viewable and shareable.*

-It’s built for simplicity, privacy, and performance — and designed to look great on any screen.
+It’s built for simplicity, privacy, and performance, and designed to look great on any screen.

 - 🪶 **Lightweight** -- built on Laravel: fast to deploy, simple to maintain
 - 🖼️ **Organized your way** -- easily create and managed dynamic albums